lamtharnhantrakul/Google-AI-Residency-App/index.md

 # Google AI Residency 2018 Application
 ## **Lamtharn "Hanoi" Hantrakul**

-The following are curated projects, videos and links grouped roughly into my areas of expertise:
+The following are a curated subset of projects, videos and links grouped roughly into my areas of expertise:

 * Physics + Electrical Engineering